 A similar approach was taken for the July-September 2023 reporting period which resulted in a further 800 applications being excluded.
-For subsequent reporting periods, we further removed a number of applications that been identified as manually built: 35 applications for October-December 2023, 910 applications for June 2024, and 140 applications for September 2024.
+For subsequent reporting periods, we further removed a number of applications that been identified as manually built: 35 applications for October-December 2023, 910 applications for June 2024, 140 applications for September 2024, and 115 applications for March 2025.